exordis/mkdocs-partial/docs/index.md

 It may be built with `mkdocs-partial site-package` CLI command

 ```
-usage: mkdocs-partial site-package [-h] [--source-dir SOURCE_DIR] [--package-name PACKAGE_NAME] --package-version PACKAGE_VERSION [--package-description PACKAGE_DESCRIPTION] [--output-dir OUTPUT_DIR] [--exclude EXCLUDE] [--freeze]
+usage: entry_point.py site-package [-h] [--source-dir SOURCE_DIR]
+                                   [--package-name PACKAGE_NAME]
+                                   --package-version PACKAGE_VERSION
+                                   [--package-description PACKAGE_DESCRIPTION]
+                                   [--output-dir OUTPUT_DIR]
+                                   [--exclude EXCLUDE] [--freeze]

 options:
   -h, --help            show this help message and exit
   --source-dir SOURCE_DIR
                         Directory to be packaged.
 Default - current directory
   --package-name PACKAGE_NAME
                         Name of the package to build.
-Default - `--source-dir` value directory name.
+Default - `--source-dir`
+                        value directory name.
   --package-version PACKAGE_VERSION
                         Version of the package to build
   --package-description PACKAGE_DESCRIPTION
                         Description of the package to build
   --output-dir OUTPUT_DIR
                         Directory to write generated package file.
+Default -
-Default - `--source-dir` value directory name.
+                        `--source-dir` value directory name.
-  --exclude EXCLUDE     Exclude glob (should be relative to directory provided with `--source-dir`
+  --exclude EXCLUDE     Exclude glob (should be relative to directory provided
+                        with `--source-dir`
-  --freeze              Pin doc package versions in requirements.txt to currently installed. (if there is no requirements.txt in `--source-dir` directory, has no effect)
+  --freeze              Pin doc package versions in requirements.txt to
+                        currently installed. (if there is no requirements.txt
+                        in `--source-dir` directory, has no effect)
 ```

 built package: